Thomas-Piroddi/budget_app/README.md

 ## Feature 1: View budget history

 The user will be able to, provided they've used the application before, see their budget history.
 They will be able to see the income and expenditure of previous weeks along with their accompanied dates.
-These past results will be stored in a JSON file, saved as previousbudget.JSON *(,)* ----- *(class.rb, line 18)*
+These past results will be stored in a JSON file, saved as previousbudget.JSON

 To display these features the program will parse information from previousbudget.JSON, converting these to a variable.
-This is then looped through, displaying them as neatly-formatted strings. *(,)*) -----*(index.rb, line 138)*
+This is then looped through, displaying them as neatly-formatted strings.

-If these Json files are either corrupted or empty they will be re-initialized for use. *(,)* ------ *(class.rb, lines 20 & 37)*
+If these Json files are either corrupted or empty they will be re-initialized for use.

 ## Feature 2: Operational information